 The Collegiate year consists of thirty-six weeks, and is divided into three terms.
 The first term begins on the third Wednesday in September, and continues thirteen weeks, when the school is closed for the Christmas holidays.
 The second term begins on the Wednesday following the first day of January, and continues twelve weeks.
-The third term begins immediately upon the close of the second, and continues eleven weeks to Commencement Day, Wednesday after the second Sunday in June.
+The third term begins immediately upon the close of the second, and continues eleven weks to Commencement Day, Wednesday after the second Sunday in June.

-SCHEDULE OF CHARGE
+SCHEDULE OF CHARGES

-1st Term 2d Term 3 3d Term 12 weeks 1 11 weeks Board, furnished room, laundry and tuition in all studies of the regular course, but not including Music, Art or Elocution \$80.00 \$75.00 \$70.00 Music-Piano, two individual lessons of twenty minutes each a week, including instrument for practice one hour daily 10.00 10.00 10.00 Vocal-Same terms as piano.
+1st Term 13 weeks 2d Term 12 weeks 3d Term 11 weeks Board, furnished room, laundry and tuition in all studies of the regular course, but not including Music, Art or Elocution \$80.00 \$75.00 \$70.00 MusicPiano, two individual lessons of twenty min- utes each week, including instrument for practice one hour daily 10.00 10.00 10.00 VocalSame terms as piano.
 Pipe Organ 15.00 15.00 15.00 Extra practice for each additional hour daily, per term \$3.00.
-Drawing and Painting, two lessons a week of two hours each in class, including use of models 10.00 10.00 10.00 Elocution, two lessons a week of forty minutes each in classes of four 10.00 10.00 10.00
+Elocution, two lessons a week of forty minutes each in classes of four 10.00 10.00 10.00